-Should You Send Scores Early?
+Should You Send ACT Scores Early?

 Sending scores early enough for Neanderthals to receive them won't give you a leg up.

-When Should Scores Get to the Admissions Office?
+When Should ACT Scores Get to Colleges?

-Step 3: Colleges receive the scores
+Step 3: Colleges Receive ACT Scores

 - A small number of colleges receive paper score reports sent by first-class mail.
-These are delivered within a few days.
+These are usually delivered within a few days.

 1 week for ordering scores + 1 week for colleges to get and file scores = you need to order at least 2 weeks before the application deadline

-2 weeks for scoring multiple choice + 2 weeks for scoring writing + 3 weeks for ordering tests = take your last test no later than 7 weeks before the application deadline.
+2 weeks for scoring multiple choice + 2 weeks for scoring Writing + 3 weeks for ordering tests = take your last test no later than 7 weeks before the application deadline

 Sending your scores is the synchronized swimming of college applications: to do it well, you have to master perfect timing.